flutter/website/src/docs/resources/platform-adaptations.md

 ### Momentum

-On **iOS**, repeated flings in the same direction will stack momentum and build more speed with each successive fling.
-No equivalent behavior is on *Android*.
+On **iOS**, repeated flings in the same direction stacks momentum and builds more speed with each successive fling.
+There is not equivalent behavior on *Android*.

 <div class="container">
   <div class="row">